syntaxfm/website/shows/066 - React.md

 ## Dev Lifts — Sponsor

-[Dev Lifts](https://devlifts.io/) - Thad and JC are on a mission to make web developers healthy.
-They're currently offering Personal Training and Nutrition Plans as well as a new program called [Fit.Start](https://devlifts.io/join/fitstart-lean).
-Get 50% off with the coupon code "tasty".
-Check it out today!

 [DevLifts](https://devlifts.io/) - Thad and JC are on a mission to make web developers healthy.
 They’re currently offering Personal Training and Nutrition Plans as well as a new program called [fit.start()](https://devlifts.io/join/fitStart).
 Get 50% off fit.start() with the coupon code “SYNTAX”.
 Additionally, the first 10 people to use the code "TASTY" get 50% off your [DevLifts Premium](https://devlifts.io/join/premium) subscription.
 Check it out today!

 ## Mlab - Sponsor